List of Iggy Arbuckle characters: Appearance and Occupations

-She has large, soft, blue eyes, and wears a short pink dress with a purple flower embroidered on her chest.
-While most of the characters go barefoot, she wears a pair of white geta sandals.
+Zoop is a light brown flying squirrel, who is not even to fly.
+Zoop has large, soft, blue eyes, and wears a short pink dress with a purple flower embroidered on her chest.
+As with most of the characters go barefoot, she wore a pair of white geta sandals.
 She runs the local refreshment shop, beauty parlour, and general store, which is merely called "Zoop's".
 She also keeps a vegetable and flower garden.
 She prefers for her products to be organically grown, made, or produced.

 Character

 Although none of the characters' ages has ever been determined, Zoop is apparently several years younger than most of the other characters.
 She is very athletic, skilled at yoga, and fond of Karma and meditation.
 She is sweet and nurturing, and generally tries to support her friends.
 Although she, like the other characters, despises Catfish Stu, she still gives him advice (though he never asks for it) and even keeps gourmet food reserved for him due to his limited tastes (she may not like him, but a paying customer is a paying customer).
 She is very serene, and doesn't lose her temper often, but when she does, her friends hastily try to get back on her good side.